ati-n/tx.js/docs.md

 The other primitives are very straight forward, TypeScript's `string` is called `str` in Tx, `boolean` is `bool`, `biging` is `big` and `symbol` is `sym`.

 The other two Javascript primitives `undefined` and `null` don't have special syntaxes.
 Though not primitives, TypeScript added a couple more types: `unknown`, `never` and `void`.
-These don't have special syntaxes either and you can't use them as left-style types.
+These don't have special syntaxes either and you can't use them as left-side types.
 (Except for function return types. _More on that later_)

 ### Type Annotations for Variables

 <br>

-When you delcare a variable in TypeScript, you would do something like this:
+When you declare a variable in TypeScript, you would do something like this:

 ```typescript
 let myName: string = "Joey";